robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 tft_init(controller, lcd_type, orientation [, flip_vertical = False][, flip_horizontal = False])
     # repeat the initialization which was peformed during creation of the instance.
       This function must be called if the TFT power was switched off, but PyBoard kept on running. tft_init is called by __init__() during the creation of the instance.
-It includes the call to power(True).
+      It includes the call to power(True), but leaves the backlight off!

 getScreensize():
     # return a tuple of logical screen width and height